-- a) Receive payments directly to commission QUM Support through any of the categories listed in Section 3.2; OR - b) Enter into a Service Agreement with any eligible Service Provider to provide all QUM Support activities, and to submit relevant documentation and receive payments on behalf of the IHS.
+- a) Receive payments directly to commission QUM Support through any of the categories listed in Section 3.2 of these program rules; OR - b) Enter into a Service Agreement with any eligible Service Provider to provide all QUM Support activities, and to submit relevant documentation and receive payments on behalf of the IHS.

-The IHSPS Program will be administered by the PPA, with support from the National Aboriginal Community Controlled Health Organisation (NACCHO).
+The IHSPS Program will be administered by the PPA, with support from the NACCHO.